canhuynh1998/LearningNewProgrammingLanguage/README.md

 # Learning Golang Notes
 - `go mod init path` is equivalent to `npm init`
+- `go mod tidy` will synchronize the go.mod with the dependencies of the codebase
 - `go get ...` is equivalent to `npm install`.
 But deprecated, use `go install` instead
 <details open>
     <summary><b><mark>Good Practices</b></mark></summary>